Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 example, if Alluxio is run under user `alluxio`: `alluxio soft nofile 4096`.
 - User specific pid_max limit: Run command `sudo echo <new value> > /sys/fs/cgroup/pids/user.slice/user-<userid>.slice/pids.max` as root

-These limits are often set for the particular user that launch the Alluxio process.
+These limits are often set for the particular user that launches the Alluxio process.
 As a rule of thumb, `vm.max_map_count` should be at least twice the limit for master threads as set by `alluxio.master.rpc.executor.max.pool.size`.